binarybison/schedcat/README.md

 (Note that "schedcat" occurs twice in the path, once for the repository and once for the module.)

 Alternatively, you can simply create a symlink from your experiment directory to the checked-out repository.

+## Running Large-Scale Experiments

+Schedcat now includes functionality to help users setup and run experiments, and scale to many processing nodes.
+This functionality is provided by the `schedcat.distributor` module.
+A working example experiment that uses the `schedcat.distributor` module can be found in the `examples` directory.

+*Overview:* `schedcat.distributor` implements a distributed work queue based on RPC using python's event-driven network engine [twisted](http://twistedmatrix.com).
+Worker-client processes can be run locally, or on a remote processor, and connect to a central server.
+The server manages all of the schedulability tests to run, and stores the results in a simple sqlite database.

+*Server:* An example schedulability-experiment server can be found in `examples/server.py`.
+The `ExperimentManager` will compute the cross product of all of the parameters given, e.g., the system utilization, number of processors, etc. The server script simply initializes the experiment, the `distributor` library manages dispatching the workload to the clients.

+*Client:* An example schedulability-experiment client can be found in `examples/client.py`.
+While the `distributor` library provides most of the functionality to communicate with the server, the user must provide the necessary logic to actually run the necessary schedulability tests.
+In particular, the `SchedulabilityClient` is initialized with a factory that produces test objects, which when run, will call the user-specified tests (which may often make heavy use of functionality provided in the core of schedcat).

+*Tools:* Along with the client and server libraries, which can be used to easily bootstrap an experiment, the `distributor` module includes a few helper tools.
+In particular, `bin/getstatus.py` can be used to query or continuously poll a server to report the status of the experiment. `bin/update_completion.py` can be used to online modify the termination conditions of the currently running experiment.
+This script, in addition to the fact that the `distributor` library allows experiments to be started and resumed, allows for coarse-grained experiments to be run, which can be later refined and studied in further detail.
+This allows a scientist to see relevant trends in experimental data quickly, without having to restart completely new experiments to see finer granularity.

+The `distributor` module was developed by [Bryan Ward](http://www.cs.unc.edu/~bcw/).
+Please direct any feedback or suggestions regarding the `distributor` module to him.

 ## Dependencies & Compilation